Beet Salad

 NOTES

-Perhaps you have worked with beets, but if not here are a few tips.
-Wear plastic gloves to keep your hands from getting so stained.
-Beets will stain anything and everything, cutting boards etc. I made sure I washed the boards as quick as I could.
+Perhaps you have worked with beets, but if not, here are a few tips.
+Wear plastic gloves to keep your hands from getting stained.
+Beets will stain anything and everything, including cutting boards, etc. I made sure I washed the boards as quickly as I could.
 I even used parchment paper to protect my board.

 Nutrition